kshehadeh/tab-cleaner/PUBLISHING_GUIDE.md

 📱 Responsive Design - Optimized for all screen sizes

 How It Works:
-1. Click the Tab Cleaner icon in your browser toolbar
+1. Click the Tab Magic icon in your browser toolbar
 2. Choose your preferred inactivity time (5 minutes, 15 minutes, 30 minutes, 1 hour, or custom)
 3. Preview which tabs will be closed
 4. Click "Clean Tabs" to close inactive tabs